DataDog/documentation/content/en/tracing/setup_overview/setup/nodejs.md

 Enable automatic injection of trace IDs in logs for supported logging libraries.

 `DD_TRACE_SAMPLE_RATE`
 : Percentage of spans to sample as a float between `0` and `1`.
-Defaults to the rates returned by the Datadog agent.
+Defaults to the rates returned by the Datadog Agent.

 `DD_TRACE_RATE_LIMIT`
 : Percentage of spans to sample as a float between `0` and `1`.
 Defaults to `100` when `DD_TRACE_SAMPLE_RATE` is set or otherwise delegate rate limiting to the Datadog agent.